 |Dismissal (no conviction)||Immediately8|

-Note that defendants may never seal convictions for solicitation of a child.
+Note that you may never seal convictions for solicitation of a child in the state of Nevada.

 Learn more about how to get a record seal in Nevada.